It was the most freeing experience of my life.

 they are about our human state of constant imperfection, which IS beautiful.

-Additionally, I observe and research women from past and present in my portrait series Women Strong.
+Additionally, I observe and research women from past and present in my portrait series Anonymous Woman.
 I celebrate perfectly imperfect women who break through glass ceilings, who fail to follow social norms, who achieve great things despite obstacles and personal flaws.

 Join me: let’s fill the cracks of our lives with gold.
 Together.